abhay-git-frontend/buisnesswebsitegit/README.md

 ## Introduction
 Are you wondering how to make a website using #HTML and #CSS?
 Join me today to create a modern, fully responsive HTML & CSS website with animations!

-In this course, you will learn how to:
 - Use CSS variables
 - Import CSS files into other CSS files
 - Use flex and position properties in CSS